 How to Make Microwave Popcorn Without a Bag (And No Oil!)

 I'm not a health professional or a scientist, but I do know that microwave popcorn, whatever else it may be, is way more expensive than popping it yourself.
-For the same price, you can usually buy about 6 bags of microwave popcorn or nearly two pounds of plain popcorn kernels.
+For the same price, you can usually buy about six bags of microwave popcorn or nearly two pounds of plain popcorn kernels.
 If you don't have a hot air popper and don't feel like popping it on the stove, you might be tempted to reach for the convenient bags, anyway.
-The good news is you can actually make your own microwave popcorn from the plain kernels using items you probably already have at home - a bowl and a plate.
+The good news is you can actually make your own microwave popcorn from the plain kernels using items you probably already have at home.

-- A microwave safe plate that will cover the bowl
+- 1 microwave-safe plate that will cover the bowl

 That's really it, but you might want a towel or oven mitts to remove the bowl from the microwave without burning yourself.

-1. Pour about 1/4 cup of kernels into your microwave safe bowl.
+- Pour about 1/4 cup of kernels into the microwave-safe bowl.

-2. Cover the bowl with the plate.
-It doesn't matter if it isn't an exact fit or if there is a small gap under the plate - a gap actually lets steam escape and is helpful.
+- Cover the bowl with the plate.
+It doesn't matter if it isn't an exact fit or if there is a small gap under the plate—a gap actually lets steam escape and is helpful.